 Ye Olde Trip To Jerusalem is ranked as one of the best pubs to visit.
 We have a Licensed Bar and food served, a lovely front Garden and Courtyard so you can sit and look up at the pub and castle, and a Coffee Lounge for a nice quiet hot beverage.
-We also have a Souvenir Shop, Cave Rooms and Cellar Tours.
+We also have a Souvenir Shop and Cave Rooms.

 A LITTLE BIT ABOUT US...